 Recommended for English majors and minors and anyone with an interest in producing creative writing.
 The focus of instruction is on techniques of fiction and poetry writing, but participants are encouraged to pursue whatever type of imaginative writing interests them, from songs to screenplays.
 The best writings produced each year appear in Brescia’s literary magazine, OPEN 24 HOURS.
 Prerequisites: Eng 101, 102, 200-level literature, and instructor consent.

 Eng 306: Linguistics – 3 credit hours

-An overview of the study of language including the nature of human language, its grammatical aspects (phonology, morphology, syntax, semantics, writing), its social and historical aspects (dialect, slang, sexism), and its biological aspects (language acquisition, language and the brain).
-Designed chiefly to meet Kentucky certification requirement, but open to all interested students.
+An overview of the study of language, including such topics as the nature of human language, its grammatical aspects (phonology, morphology, syntax, semantics, writing), its social and historical aspects (dialect, slang, sexism), and its biological aspects (language acquisition, language and the brain).
+Designed chiefly to meet Kentucky secondary teacher certification, as a requirement for the ESL Teaching Endorsement, and as an elective in primary and middle school education programs with areas of emphasis in English or language arts.
+It may be taken as an elective by any interested student.
 Prerequisites: Eng 101 and 102.

 *Eng 321: English Literature I – 3 credit hours

 A chronological study of the major movements and authors of English literature from Old English poetry and prose through the major writers of the Eighteenth Century.
 Prerequisite: One 200-level literature course.

 *Eng 322: English Literature II – 3 credit hours